MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/publish.md

 ![Partner Center verification error](../../../assets/images/partner-center-acct-verification-error.png)

-## My account “Verification status” is stuck at “Email Verification”.
-How do I proceed further?
+## My account **Verification status** remains at **Email Ownership** and has not advanced.
+How should I proceed?

-Please look out for an email from “maccount@microsoft.com” with the subject “Action needed: Verify your email account with Microsoft” asking you to complete the Email verification.
-The verification email will be sent to the email updated in your Account Settings page in Partner Center.
+During the Email Ownership verification process a verification email is sent to the primary contact email address.
+Please check your primary contact email inbox for and email  from **maccount@microsoft.com** with the subject  line**Action needed: Verify your email account with Microsoft** asking you to complete the email verification process.
+The verification email will be sent to the email address listed  in your Account Settings page in Partner Center.

+> [!Note]
-Note: The email verification link is only valid for 7 days.
-To re-genrate the link and resend the email, please click on resend email option in Partner Center.
+ >The email verification link is only valid for 7 days.
+You can request that we resend the email to you by visiting your Partner profile page and selecting the **Resend verification email** link.
+To ensure that the email is received, whitelist email from Microsoft.com as a safe domain, and check your junk email folders.

 ## How I do get further support for my account related issues?

-Please visit [this page] (https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/support#how-to-open-a-support-ticket) for steps on creating a support ticket.
+Please visit our [Support for the Commercial Marketplace program in Partner Center] (/azure/marketplace/partner-center-portal/support) page for guidance and steps to create a support ticket.

 ## I've checked my mail folders and haven't received the verification email.
 What  should I do next?